Septic Shock Medication

 Class Summary

-In cardiovascular disorders, vasopressors are used for their alpha1 and beta1 properties.
-They provide hemodynamic support in acute heart failure and shock.
+In cardiovascular disorders, vasopressors are used to elevate blood pressure.
+They induce vasoconstriction and elevate mean arterial pressure, as well as provide hemodynamic support in acute heart failure and shock.

 Norepinephrine (Levophed)

 Norepinephrine is used in protracted hypotension after adequate fluid replacement.
-It stimulates beta1- and alpha-adrenergic receptors, which in turn increases cardiac muscle contractility and heart rate, as well as vasoconstriction.
+It stimulates beta1- and alpha-adrenergic receptors, thereby in turn increasing cardiac muscle contractility and heart rate as well as vasoconstriction.
 As a result, it increases systemic blood pressure and cardiac output.
-Adjust and maintain infusion to stabilize blood pressure (eg, 80-100 mm Hg systolic) sufficiently to perfuse vital organs.
+Adjust and maintain the infusion to stabilize the blood pressure (eg, 80-100 mm Hg systolic blood pressure) sufficiently to perfuse vital organs.

 Dopamine (Intropin)

 Dopamine stimulates both adrenergic and dopaminergic receptors.
 Its hemodynamic effect depends on the dose.
 Lower doses stimulate mainly dopaminergic receptors that produce renal and mesenteric vasodilation.
-Cardiac stimulation and renal vasodilation is produced by higher doses.
-After initiating therapy, the dose may be increased by 1-4 µg/kg/min q10-30min until a satisfactory response is attained.
-Maintenance doses lower than 20 µg/kg/min usually are satisfactory for 50% of the patients treated.
+Higher doses produce cardiac stimulation and renal vasodilation.
+After therapy is initiated the dosage may be increased by 1-4 µg/kg/min every 10-30 minutes until a satisfactory response is attained.
+Maintenance dosages lower than 20 µg/kg/min are usually satisfactory for 50% of the patients treated.

 Dobutamine